petrutlucian94/charm-nova-compute/README.md

 Overview
 ========

 This charm provides Nova Compute, the OpenStack compute service.
-It's target platform is Ubuntu (preferably LTS) + Openstack.
+Its target platform is Ubuntu (preferably LTS) + OpenStack.

 Usage
 =====